How to Choose a Hospital to Give Birth at?

 You can tell them any individual wishes such as a water birth or that you’d like a family room (if available)

-See each hospital listing for when to register – you’ll notice there’s a big range (from week 12 to 35) so best to inform yourself early on and make a note in your calendar!
+There can be a big range of when the hospital would like you to register, so best to inform yourself early on and make a note in your calendar!

 Most hospitals will want you to bring your health insurance card, your pregnancy booklet (“Mutterpass”) and any other relevant medical documents.
-Some also require a referral slip from your OBGYN – check our overview to confirm.
+Some also require a referral slip from your OBGYN – check with them to confirm.